Shubhangi-kumar/Employee-Compensation-Forecasting-Application/README.md

-# TechSolve Inc. - Alternate Assignment Version
+# TechSolve Inc. - Assignment Version
-This repository contains an alternate analysis for TechSolve's employee headcount decline issue.
+This repository contains an analysis for TechSolve's employee headcount decline issue.